 The AALA Mentoring Program aims to provide AALA members with an opportunity to be mentored by senior members of the legal profession.
 The Program is aimed at assisting and encouraging those aspiring to reach senior legal professional or leadership positions in the future by providing them with mentoring from respected and more experienced practitioners who support the aims of the AALA.
 The Program is administered by the AALA Mentoring Program Committee.

-The AALA Mentoring Program Committee will review all applications and forward suitable expressions of interest to prospective mentors for consideration.
-Successful candidates will be notified by the AALA Mentoring Program Committee by no later than 7 October 2016.
+The AALA Mentoring Program Committee for each State will review all applications and forward suitable expressions of interest to prospective mentors for consideration.
+Successful candidates will be notified by the AALA Mentoring Program Committee by no later than 22 April 2020.